2600hz/kazoo/CONTRIBUTING.md

   * Remove extraneous endlines at the end of the file
   * One blank line between functions only
 * Avoid deep nesting
   * Avoid nesting case or any conditionals.
 If nesting is required do not exceed three levels.
 It is better to call a well-named function to encapsulate the decision making of the inner case.
-* Do not use if statements.
+* Do not use `if` statements.
-  * In some circumstances if introduces static boolean logic in your code, reducing code flexibility.
-In other cases, a case or a function call with pattern matching in its clauses is just more declarative.
-For newcomers (that have learned to use if in other languages), Erlang's if can be either hard to understand or easily abused.
+  * In some circumstances `if` introduces static boolean logic in your code, reducing code flexibility.
+  * In other cases, a case or a function call with pattern matching in its clauses is just more declarative.
+  * For newcomers (that have learned to use if in other languages), Erlang's `if` can be either hard to understand or easily abused.
+  * `if` only allows guards while `case` allows expressions to be evaluated for branching
 * Honor DRY.
   * Don't write the same code in many places, use functions and variables for that.
 * More, smaller functions over case expressions